t4ol1n/tif/examples/jaxrs-jms-http/README.txt

 > cd war ; mvn jetty:run

-3.3) From within the OSGi container
+3.3) From within the OSGi container karaf@tif> features:install tif-example-jaxrs-jms-http
-From the OSGi command line, run: karaf@tif> features:install tif-example-jaxws-jms "list | grep TIF" should now show the bundle of the example the server bundle should be in status started
+   "list | grep TIF" should now show the bundle of the example the server bundle should be in status started

 4) Running the Client